tuna-f1sh/cyme/README.md

 cyme -d 0x05ac
 # Specifically an Apple Headset, masking the serial number with '*'
 cyme -d 05ac:8103 --mask-serials hide
-# Filter for only devices with a certain name and class (filters can be combined)
+# Filter for only devices with a certain name and class (different flags AND together)
 cyme --filter-name "Black Magic" --filter-class cdc-data
+# OR two vendors by repeating the flag (each occurrence is a separate OR'd filter)
+cyme -d 0x05ac -d 0x1d50
+# OR two names
+cyme --filter-name "Black Magic" --filter-name "FTDI"
+# Exclude specific devices with --filter-exclude (KEY=VALUE, keys: vidpid, name, serial, class, bus, number)
+cyme --filter-exclude vidpid=05ac:8600
+# Exclude all keyboards while still filtering by class
+cyme --filter-class hid --filter-exclude name=Keyboard
+# Comma-separate pairs to AND within one exclusion; repeat the flag to OR exclusions
+cyme --filter-exclude vidpid=05ac:8600,name=Hub
 ```

 ### JSON - jq